Accommodation · Last updated 2 June 2026

 Do La Linea hotels have cots for babies?

 Most mid-range hotels and aparthotels can provide a travel cot on request, usually free or for a small charge.
-Availability is limited so always confirm when booking rather than on arrival.
+Availability is limited so confirm when booking rather than on arrival.
+In peak summer weeks, book cots in advance.

 What is the best La Linea beach for young children?